salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

 # <a id="top">Setting up your environment</a>

-Before you get started you will need to have an account with Heroku, the Heroku toolbelt and a working SSH connection to Heroku:
+  Before you get started developing the application you will deploy on Heroku, you need to have an Heroku account, have install the Heroku toolbelt and a working Internet connection to Heroku.

 ## Create an Heroku Account (if you dont already have one)

+  You can create a free account at the Heroku website.
+You need an account in order to deploy and manage the applications on Heroku.

   1. In your browser navigate to: [https://heroku.com/signup](https://heroku.com/signup)
   2. Enter your email address
   3. Select `Sign Up`
   4. Check your email and navigate to the verification page
+  5. Enter a suitable password for your account

+## Installing the Heroku Toolbelt

+  The Heroku toolbelt is a command line application for creating and managing your applications on Heroku.
+Its a really useful tool.
+The toolbelt also contains a Git client, although you can use your own Git client if you prefer.

+  When you created your account, the Heroku website directs you to download the Heroku toolbelt.
+It is available from the [Heroku toolbelt website](http://toolbelt.heroku.com) if you do not have it on your development machine.

+  Install the Heroku toolbelt version for your operating system.
+You can test it is installed by using the command `heroku` which will list out the Heroku tasks you can do from the command line.

+## Setting up secure access to Heroku (public key)

+  When you deploy your application, you use a secure shell (SSH) connection to Heroku.
+This SSH connection requires you to add a public key (RSA key) to your Heroku account. deploy applications your need to add you public key to Heroku.
+This identifies you to Heroku using the email address you used when creating your account.
+If you create your own key, it is therefore important to ensure that the public key has your email as a comment.

-  5. On the command line, run `heroku login` to connect to Heroku and upload your public key.
+  When you run `heroku login` to connect to Heroku it will detect any public key you already have and upload it to Heroku.
 If you do not have a public key then one will be created for you.

-## Check network (SSH) access to heroku.com
-  1. For Linux or MacOSX, either use an SSH client or `telnet` to verify the network connectin by running one of the following in a command prompt / terminal.
-On Microsoft Windows you can use a tool called [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html):

-            ssh -T heroku.com 22

-  2. If the connection is refused then you will need to ask your network administrators to open up SSH access to `heroku.com` (port 22).

 ## Java SE 6 or greater: